 virtual_mailbox_domains = socketmap:tcp:127.0.0.1:23450:demo_map

-Here, Postfix connects to the TCP socket map listener defined in pfxhttp.yml
+Here, Postfix connects to the TCP socket map listener defined in pfxhttp.yml for demo_map.

-To use a policy service, include it in your recipient restrictions list in main.cf
+To use a policy service, include it in your recipient restrictions list in main.cf:

 # main.cf